-Colombia is a South American country, blessed with impressive mountains, Pacific and Caribbean coastlines, archaeological ruins, cultural sites and a slice of the Amazon rainforest.
+Colombia in South America is blessed with impressive mountains, Pacific and Caribbean coastlines, archaeological ruins, cultural sites and a slice of the Amazon rainforest.
 It is also a lively country where you can dance to the rhythm of salsa as you enjoy pina coladas while partying on the beach till daybreak!

 Capital Bogota, set 2,640 metres above sea level, is one of the most high-altitude cities in the world.
 It has a vibrant cityscape and displays a mix of modern and colonial architecture.
 The historic La Candelaria neighborhood is where you will find the city’s major landmarks, museums, restaurants and shops.
 Plaza Bolivar – Bogota’s main square, Casa de Narino – a neoclassical presidential building, Iglesia de San Francisco – the city’s oldest church and museums like Museo Santa Clara, Museo del Oro, Museo Nacional, Museo Botero and Colección de Arte are important sites in the capital.

 Colombia’s second-city Medellin is often called the “City of Eternal Spring” due to its year-long spring-like climate.
 It is known for its numerous parks, plazas, botanical gardens and great food.
 Located on Colombia’s Caribbean coast, Cartagena is a historic port city with a UNESCO world heritage listed old town.
 The well-preserved walled old town is dotted with colourful buildings, massive churches and plazas.
 The city is also gifted with lovely beaches.

 The country’s central region houses two enchanting towns and national monuments – Barichara and Villa de Leyva.
 While Villa de Leyva is known for its whitewashed buildings and laid-back vibe, Barichara’s colonial charm is enhanced by its stunning natural setting.